aheze/OpenFind/Pods/Parchment/README.md

 #### `indicatorOptions`

-Add a indicator view to the selected menu item.
+Add an indicator view to the selected menu item.
 The indicator width will be equal to the selected menu items width.
 Insets only apply horizontally.

 ```Swift
 enum PagingIndicatorOptions {